-The Association recorded a benefit for income taxes of \$8 for the year ended December 31, 2022, as compared to a provision of \$25 for 2021 and a provision of \$3 for 2020.
-The increase in tax provision in 2021 is primarily attributed to PPP fee income.
-The benefit of \$8 in 2022 is the result of true-up entries recorded to adjust liabilities after filing the 2021 return.
+The Association recorded a provision for income taxes of \$16 for the year ended December 31, 2023, as compared to a benefit of \$8 for 2022 and a provision of \$25 for 2021.
+The increase in tax provision in 2023 is primarily attributed to true-up entries that were posted in 2022 for PPP fee income.
 Refer to Note 2, Summary of Significant Accounting Policies, Income Taxes, and Note 12, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.